zakmoCA/Command-line-Pomodoro-Timer/README.md

-# Refactor

-Currently have a pull-request open for this project where I will:
-- refactor to improve code quality
-- rewrite the project in TypeScript
-Mainly refactoring as this was one of my first projects and refactoring will be a great exercise in [building essential dev skills](https://www.youtube.com/watch?v=PGjrn9Ci2aY).
-Rewriting in TypeScript as am currently learning and building with TypeScript.

 # Help Documentation
 ## System And Hardware Requirements
 This is a very simple application, with any computer or laptop running Python 3 being able to run the application.
 Python 3 needs to be installed if not already.

-## Dependencies

-A list of dependencies can be found in the file requirements.txt.

 ## Installation Steps